All Episodes

 We have identified the Huntsman voter in Charlottesville, Virginia.

-But we have now this program, by the way, if you're thinking of advertising on this program, we lock up one hundred percent of the Huntsman supporting demographic in Charlottesville, uh Charlottesville, Virginia.
+By the way, if you're thinking of advertising on this program, we lock up 100% of the Huntsman supporting demographic in Charlottesville, Virginia.

-So call EIB now, where the one-stop shop, if you're if you're wanting to uh reach uh potential clients among the Huntsman Demographic in Charlottesville, Virginia, the Rush Limbaugh Show reaches one hundred percent of them.
+If you're wanting to reach potential clients among the Huntsman demographic in Charlottesville, Virginia, the Rush Limbaugh Show reaches 100% of them.

 We have identified the Huntsman voter in Charlottesville, Virginia.